Our Classes

 REQUIREMENTS: Students must be enrolled in both weekly classes at this level.

-Intermediate & Advanced Pointe
+Elementary, Intermediate & Advanced Pointe

 Open Tech/Pointe